Einsums/Einsums/libs/Einsums/Tensor/docs/index.rst

 .. cpp:class:: template<typename T, size_t Rank> BlockDeviceTensor

-    Similar to :cpp:class:`BlockTensor<T, Rank>`, but the data is available to the GPU.
+    Similar to :cpp:class:`BlockTensor`, but the data is available to the GPU.

 .. cpp:class:: template<typename T, size_t Rank> TiledTensor

     A tensor that can be split up into a grid of smaller tensors.
 The assumption is that most of these smaller tensors are rigorously zero, and so are not stored.
-This is similar to a :cpp:class:`BlockTensor<T, Rank>`, but the tiles do not have to lie on the diagonal, and the grid can be arbitrary on all dimensions, rather than needing to be the same across all dimensions.
+This is similar to a :cpp:class:`BlockTensor`, but the tiles do not have to lie on the diagonal, and the grid can be arbitrary on all dimensions, rather than needing to be the same across all dimensions.

 .. cpp:class:: template<typename T, size_t Rank> TiledTensorView

-    Conceptually, this is a view of a :cpp:class:`TiledTensor<T, Rank>`.
+    Conceptually, this is a view of a :cpp:class:`TiledTensor`.
 Practically, this stores views of each of the tiles, allowing different slices to be taken from each.

 .. cpp:class:: template<typename T, size_t Rank> TiledDeviceTensor

-    Same as :cpp:class:`TiledTensor<T, Rank>`, but available to the GPU.
+    Same as :cpp:class:`TiledTensor`, but available to the GPU.

 .. cpp:class:: template<typename T, size_t Rank> TiledDeviceTensorView

-    Same as :cpp:class:`TiledTensorView<T, Rank>`, but available to the GPU.
+    Same as :cpp:class:`TiledTensorView`, but available to the GPU.

 .. cpp:class:: template<typename T, size_t Rank> tensor_base::FunctionTensor